mirahmed07/machine-learning-challenge/README.md

 ## Model Comparison
 Deep Neural Network - Loss: 0.2539210319519043, Accuracy: 0.9073226451873779

 The RF model was the more accurate of the four by a small margin.

 ![models_eval](Images/eval.PNG)

 ## Conclusions
-Evidently, given the relatively high accuracy of the Random Forest Model and the Deep Learning Model, I believe them both to be reasonable predictor of exoplanet candidacy.
+Evidently, given the relatively high accuracy of the Random Forest Model and the Deep Learning Model, I would consider them both to be reasonable predictor of exoplanet candidacy.
 However, a model leveraging deep learning techniques might prove superior.